 Wanna get your daily dose of protein but find that whey gives you "bathroom problems"?
 First off, that's pretty normal.
 Because lactose and casein are two of the main components of protein in whey, they can cause some serious indigestion and bloating in those with a milk sensitivity.

-Whether you prefer to go plant-based, or if whey just makes you toot, check out this raw vegan plant protein.
+Check out this raw vegan plant protein.
 At 30 grams of protein per serving, it outperforms its whey protein counterparts.
-Plus it naturally contains probiotic powers that help keep gut bacteria healthy—which is super important if you're downing more food than usual or trying to burn fat.
+Plus, it naturally contains probiotic powers that help keep gut bacteria healthy—which is super important if you're downing more food than usual or trying to burn fat.

 Try it: Vega Sport Performance Protein